Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST ARBITRARY_TIME -->

-> Note that [flowOn] operator uses the same buffering mechanism when it has to change [CoroutineDispatcher], but here we explicitly request buffering without changing execution context.
+> Note that the [flowOn] operator uses the same buffering mechanism when it has to change a [CoroutineDispatcher], but here we explicitly request buffering without changing the execution context.

 #### Conflation

-When flow represents partial results of some operation or operation status updates, it may not be necessary to process each value, but only to process the most recent ones.
-In this case, [conflate] operator can be used to skip intermediate values when a collector is too slow to process them.
+When a flow represents partial results of the operation or operation status updates, it may not be necessary to process each value, but instead, only most recent ones.
+In this case, the [conflate] operator can be used to skip intermediate values when a collector is too slow to process them.
 Building on the previous example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">